 I get it.
 We don’t want to profit off one another.
 So, back to Left Bank.
 You were working independently and wanted to bring it into a dedicated space?

 Yes.
-So myself and Steven Collins rented upstairs of what was Richland Fabrics and because they wouldn’t let us be residents, we made it a 24-hour gallery.
+So myself and Stephen Collins rented upstairs of what was Richland Fabrics and because they wouldn’t let us be residents, we made it a 24-hour gallery.

 And you really meant 24 hours!